Abdulwhbhussain/Space-Travelers-Hub/README.md

 # 📖 Microverse Space Travelers' Hub React Project Module 3 <a name="about-project"></a>

-The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
-It has a simple UI that displays a list of books and allows you to add and remove books. it is built with React and Redux.
+We will be working with the real live data from the SpaceX API.
+Our task is to build a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.
 Use 'vercel --prod' to deploy the project to production.

 ## 🛠 Built With <a name="built-with"></a>

 ### 1- Html
 ### 2- CSS
 ### 3- Javascript
-### 4- NPM
+### 4- React
-### 5- React
+### 5- Redux
-### 6- Redux
+### 6- Jest

 ### Tech Stack <a name="tech-stack"></a>